nithish327/CODETECH-Task-2/README.md

 Duration: August to September 2024

-###Temperature and Humidity Monitoring with DHT Sensor
+Project Title: Temperature and Humidity Monitoring with DHT Sensor

 ### Project Overview: